 What would be God’s take on the issue?

 I grew up in an ultraconservative community.
 And I’m comfortable functioning in conservative circles.
-They’re like family.
-However, I never embraced subservience, and my husband never insisted I become less than his equal.
+Conservatism feels like family; I don’t always like it, but generally I know what to do with it.
+However, I never embraced subservience: just watched it closely.
+And my husband never insisted I become less than his equal.

 Though religion spoke principles of wifely submission, my heart never sat well with becoming a doormat.
-I believe isolated verses are misconstrued into hierarchies, but overarching Biblical principles value sacrifice, where the most powerful is the first to serve.
-A choice for equality.
-God became human to take the hit.
+We believe isolated verses are misconstrued into hierarchies.
+However, overarching Biblical principles value sacrifice, the most powerful of which is to serve.
+Choosing equality, God became human to show the way.

-However, knowing in my heart that I am equal to any man on this planet, neither am I willing to fight for recognition.
+Albeit it true to my understanding and experience, believing in my heart that I am equal to any man on this planet, neither am I willing to fight for recognition.
 Aggression is not a strong point of my character.
-But I did try it for a while and experienced quite quickly that fighting back, I soon became unlovely and divisive.
-That’s not who I want to be.
+I did try it for a while, and experienced quite quickly that fighting back, I soon became unlovely and divisive.
+I felt it deeply and that it’s not who I want to be.

 In our early years, before sexual healing, Greg and I clashed.
 Hard.
 Unhappy, I confronted, reasoned, and demanded change.
 I added pleading and manipulating to my repartee when these didn’t work.
-Greg, who listened, rebuked me and pointed out my inconsistencies.
-But he never shut me down.
-Eventually, I could see my words were hurting him, and it was me who was destroying our marriage rather than creating any measure of growth or understanding.
+Greg, who listened, rebuked, and pointed out my inconsistencies, never shut me down.
+Eventually, I could see my words were hurting him, and it was me who was destroying our marriage.
+Rather than creating any measure of growth or understanding, I was dismantling the good we’d established premarriage, bit by bit.
 Greg couldn’t comprehend the problem.
 It wasn’t a matter of unwillingness but rather a matter of perspective: I didn’t value and comprehend his perspective, nor could He understand mine.

-Then, God confronted my husband.
+Then, God confronted my husband, and eventually, He also confronted me.
 When God caused Greg to see I was hurting deeply and that somehow, he was responsible, Greg, honoring my place as his wife, began to ask meaningful questions and change.
 In equality, we began to grasp one another’s perspectives.
-It had nothing to do with any willfulness on either of our parts; it was God’s choice and His time to intervene.
+It had nothing to do with willfulness on either of our parts; it was God’s choice and His time to intervene.

 What happened that God changed our perspectives?
 While my confrontation was with the goal of self-preservation and coming from a heart absorbed by my experience, God’s enemy used my words and twisted the truth into something Greg could not comprehend.
-As long as I spoke my voice primarily, without a spirit of humility and reliance on God for the outcome, Greg could not hear or process anything beyond my accusation and the unhappiness that focused on me.
+As long as it was me speaking, my voice, without a spirit of humility and reliance on God for the outcome, Greg could only hear and feel blame.
+Without God’s Spirit directing us, Greg could not hear or process anything beyond my accusation and the unhappiness that focused on me.

-However, when the circumstances were such that I could state my feelings without expectation and requirement, when Greg could see that my sole purpose was honesty without a hidden agenda, by stepping out of the conflict, God spoke to Greg’s heart.
+However, when the circumstances were such that I could state my feelings without expectation and requirement, Greg could see that my sole purpose was honesty without a hidden agenda.
+And by stepping out of the conflict, God spoke to Greg’s heart.

 Sacrificing our agendas creates space by removing our will.
 Submitting to God’s plan and trusting each other to be obedient to His plan creates an atmosphere of regard: a complement.